Rafcoding/wdi-project-3/README.md

 The aim of Orca is to create a community where users can post and sell their clothes, post comments and rate their picks.

-A percentage from each transaction is destinate to save the Orca.
+A percentage from each transaction is destined to save the Orca.

 # Styling and Idea

 The idea of creating Orca comes from our love for fashion as well as our care for Orcas.

-For the Styling, We picked blue and black as a main colours for the blog site, we decide to have a rounded pattern consistent across the whole project.
+For the Styling, We picked blue and black as a main colours for the blog site, we decide to have a rounded pattern consistent across the whole project as bubbles, all related to the Sea and Orcas.

 # Screenshots